-Group Description (as written by them): The purpose for this group is to share information relevant to the pharmaceutical industry.
+Group Description (as written by them): The purpose of this group is to share information relevant to the pharmaceutical industry.
 Members of the group are expected to share information or to ask questions.
 Members of this group are not to post any commercial, marketing or sales oriented content.

 ISPE staff will monitor this forum and persons posting information judged improper (vulgar, offensive, spam-like, uninformative, etc.) will be removed from this group and will be blocked from further participation.

 Why This Group Made our List: The ISPE is a large industry body for engineers.
-The strict rules and moderation means that this group is keen on keeping spam posting to a minimum, leaving the focus on relevant and informative discussion.
+The strict rules and moderation mean that this group is keen on keeping spam posting to a minimum, leaving the focus on relevant and informative discussion.

 Number of Members: 18,500+ members

-Group Description (as written by them): Quality assurance, or QA for short, refers to planned and systematic processes that provide confidence of a product’s or service’s effectiveness.
+Group Description (as written by them): Quality assurance, or QA for short, refers to planned and systematic processes that provide confidence in a product’s or service’s effectiveness.
 This group is dedicated to pharma QA and its relevant discussions.

 We also provide insight on jobs & recruitment within the pharmaceutical industry.